When you press the power button, your MacBook won’t turn on. Your MacBook has a black screen only. What to do now?

-When you press the power button, your MacBook won’t turn on.
-Your MacBook has a black screen only.
-What to do now?

-When you press the power button, your MacBook won’t turn on.
-Your MacBook has a black screen only.
-What to do now?
 Don’t worry!
-Follow this step-by-step guide to work out what is going on with your MacBook.
-There is a chance that you can fix the problem yourself with the help of this guide, even if you don’t consider yourself a technical person.
+Follow this step-by-step guide to determine what is going on with your MacBook.
+There is a chance that you can fix your Mac with the help of this guide, even if you don’t consider yourself a technical person.

-If your Mac still won’t turn on after trying these tips and tactics, you may need professional help to get your Mac back to work.
+If your Mac still doesn’t turn on after trying these tips and tactics, you may need professional help to get your Mac back to work.
 We will discuss your repair options, the services available on the market and how to choose the best services.

-When you press the Power button or Touch ID button on your Mac, if you don’t see any images, video, or visuals of any sort on your display, if you don’t hear a startup chime, and if you don’t hear any fan or spinning drive noise, then most likely your MacBook is not turning on.
-In other words, your Mac has no sign of power at all.
+When you press the Power button or Touch ID button on your MacBook, if you don’t see any images, video, or visuals of any sort on your display, if you don’t hear a startup chime, and if you don’t hear any fan or spinning drive noise, then your MacBook is not turning on.

 Occasionally, this simple step would fix the “Mac doesn’t turn on" problem.